Bhavikom/Android-Basic-Interview-Question-Answer/README.md

 	issues at startup or when particular groups of classes are loaded.

 	Code Shrinking can reduce or possibly eliminate these issues.

+**80. Difference between ViewModel and AndroidViewModel ?**

+	AndroidViewModel is subclass of ViewModel.
+The Difference between them is we can pass Application Context which can be used whenever Application Context is required for example to instantiate Database in Repository.

+	AndroidViewModel is a Application context aware ViewModel.

+	AndroidViewModel:
+	public class PriceViewModel extends AndroidViewModel {
+		private PriceRepository priceRepository;
+		public PriceViewModel(@NonNull Application application) {
+    		super(application);
+    		priceRepository= new PriceRepository(application);
+    		allPrices = priceRepository.getAllPrices();
+	}

+	ViewModel:
+	public class PriceViewModel extends ViewModel {
+		public PriceViewModel() {
+    		super();
+	}
+	You Should use AndroidViewModel only when you require Application Context.

+	Apart from the difference that AndroidViewModel gives you an application context whereas ViewModel does not.
+	The important thing that you must understand is that Google itself recommends using ViewModel and not AndroidViewModel.

+	So, don't use AndroidViewModel unless it is really necessary.